radicaladi/calculator-app/README.md

 - See their previous inputs on screen with calculated total
 - Clear the screen of all input on ac click

+### Screenshot

+-

+## My process

+### Built with

+- Semantic HTML5 markup
+- CSS3
+- Javascript

+### Continued development

+- Utilizing relevant semantic practices
+- Working with flexbox for element positioning
+- Intermediate CSS for button styling and animations
+- Exercising JS logic and mastering DOM manipulation

+### Improvements

+- Exploring the use of CSS grid to accomplish even positioning in css.
+I feel that css grid could have made the process of designing a calculator much easier than solely flexbox alone.
+- Furthering my understanding of JavaScript and algorithms to make effecient functions for the functionality of my programs.